MFA DEGREE ADMISSIONS

 Deficient or incomplete undergraduate preparation may result in additional course work beyond the 60 credits of the MFA degree, at the discretion of the student's Faculty Advisor and CRC.

-If the applicant would like to be considered for Graduate Assistantships, guidelines and application form are downloadable here [download - UHM-14-15-GA-Guidelines-and-Application.pdf].
+If the applicant would like to be considered for Graduate Assistantships Guidelines + Application form are downloadable from this page.
 All incoming and continuing MA and MFA students are encouraged to apply for all departmental GA positions.